orbeon/orbeon-forms-doc/form-runner/component/image.md

 ```

 The URL of the image is stored in instance data via a single-node binding, here using `bind`.

+## Advanced usage

+When in the Form Runner context, `fr:image` retrieves the resource while passing the `Orbeon-Form-Definition-Version` HTTP header when available.

+## Compatibility notes

+Prior to Orbeon Forms 2016.1, a plain `xf:output` was produced by Form Builder to achieve similar, but less explicit, behavior.

 ## See also